The Truth About "Shock" Collars

 I have trained some animals of individuals with physical disabilities that have wanted to exercise their dogs, but without the assistance of an electric training collar would not have been able to do so.
 Do we leave the dog locked in the back yard getting no walking or exercise whatsoever or teach it with a remote training collar to walk in a manner that enables the owner to control the dog?
 I think I know what the dog would prefer!
 Also, I firmly believe the escaping dog would be far better off receiving a few “electric shocks” corrections than the sensation of being hit by a truck, by simply installing a quality Electric Dog Fence!

-In all seriousness no matter what opinion I put forward on the whole “shock collar” debate, those that oppose there use will continue to do so.
+In all seriousness, no matter what opinion I put forward on the whole “shock collar” debate, those that oppose their use will continue to do so.
 ‘More training’, is one popular alternative that is often prescribed before resorting to shock collar type products, and I agree in some cases.
 However as any reputable trainer will admit, the hardest behaviours to train out of a dog are the ones that occur when you are not there.
-Barking and an escaping dog often fall straight into this category.
+Barking and an escaping dog often falls straight into this category.
 Training/exercise used in conjunction with these types of products is often a far better alternative to achieve instant results.
-This may in fact save the dogs life if it is escaping into traffic or the neighbour is threatening to kill your barking dog.
+This may in fact save the dog's life if it is escaping into traffic or the neighbour is threatening to kill your barking dog.

 So, what do these ‘shock collars’ do to the dog?
 Can the collar physically harm my dog?
 Will the collar hurt my dog?
 These are all very common questions I do get asked regularly.
 Firstly it is important to give you a very simplistic view of the output of these dog training collars.
 The static electric pulse your dog feels is similar to when you rub your feet on carpet and touch a metal door handle and you get receive that little zap.
 Static electric collars actually deliver less of a stimulation than that little door zap!
 Dogs also feel the correction much less than we do because they don't have sweat glands in their skin.